Empowering Your Financial Journey: Tips for ADHD Minds

 [00:32:17] Ash: Oh, no, I did.
 I saw that light bulb go off that, huh?

-And sometimes it looks like, A lot of the times I think it looks like deleting your card out of Amazon or the like, whatever, you know, just uninstalling, uninstall the Amazon app.
-I had a teacher at my ADT training institute who said she just never went into bookstores.
+And sometimes it looks like, a lot of the times I think it looks like deleting your card out of Amazon or the like, whatever, you know, just uninstalling, uninstall the Amazon app.
+I had a teacher at my ADD training institute who said she just never went into bookstores.
 She just didn’t go.
 Right?
-And here’s the ADT techs up front.

 So even though it’s more expensive to have Instacart and the delivery fee, it actually saves me money in the end because if I will only buy what is on my list, then I’m saving money in the end.